karmaniverous/stan/.stan/system/stan.todo.md

   - Consider a brief docs note in README about full vs diff archive contents (patch workspace policy).

 Completed (recent)

+- Sequential cancellation gate (tests)
+  - Added a one‑tick event‑loop yield after each sequential script completes and re‑checked the cancellation gate before scheduling the next script.
+  - Closes a race where SIGINT arriving immediately after a runner finished could allow the next script to start (fixes cancel.gate and cancel.schedule).

 - Live BORING labels — bracket tokens
   - Unify Live’s BORING tokens to bracketed form ([OK]/[FAIL]/…) using the shared label helper.